triton-lang/triton/README.md

   during the build.
 By default, this is the user's home directory.
 It can be changed anytime.

-- Pass `--no-build-isolation` to `pip install` to make nop builds faster.
+- Pass `--no-build-isolation` to `pip install` to make no-op builds faster.
   Without this, every invocation of `pip install` uses a different symlink to cmake, and this forces ninja to rebuild most of the `.a` files.